Ainsworth Army Air Field

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Lakeland Sod High School (approx. half a mile away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 7, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 424 times since then and 31 times this year.
+It was originally submitted on October 7, 2014, by Joan Shurtliff of Seward, Nebraska.
+This page has been viewed 467 times since then and 3 times this year.
 Photo 1. submitted on October 7, 2014, by Joan Shurtliff of Seward, Nebraska. • Bill Pfingsten was the editor who published this page.